 SMI's newly organized North American sales force allows our representatives to work only on SMI projects and products.
-This results in better communication, coordination and service.
+This results in better communication, coordination

-SMI continues to invest in the future with a tremendous push into automation in the past few years.
-Over 25% of the machines SMI will sell in North America this year will have semi or full automatic controls.
+SMI continues to invest in the future with a tremendous push into Over 25% of the machines SMI will sell in North America this year will have semi or full automatic controls.
 Technology, pricing and support factors have all come together and SMI will continue to place a strong emphasis on automation.